arishta/Github-User-Data/README.md

 ## DESCRIPTION

-*It is a simple Django based website project that combines both front-end and back-end technologies to provide an interface to the user where he can get information about his Github account on entering his Github username*
+*It is a simple Django based website that combines both front-end and back-end technologies to provide an interface to the user where he can get information about his Github account on entering his Github username*

 ## DETAILED DESCIPTION